rystrauss/bax/README.md

     accuracy = jnp.mean(jnp.argmax(preds, axis=-1) == batch["label"])

     # The first returned value is the loss, which is what will be minimized by the
     # trainer.
-The second value is a dictionary that ccan contain other metrics you
+The second value is a dictionary that can contain other metrics you
     # might be interested in (or, it can just be empty).
     return loss, {"accuracy": accuracy}